 Bachelor of Music

-The Jazz programme of Conservatorium Maastricht has been acclaimed as one of the top degree programmes in the Netherlands and was rated number one within the music sector (source: Keuzegids Hoger Onderwijs 2018 (Guide to Dutch Higher Education)).
-We are extremely proud of this!
+The Classical programme of Conservatorium Maastricht has been acclaimed as one of the top degree programmes in the Netherlands and was rated number one within the music sector (source: Keuzegids Hoger Onderwijs 2018 (Guide to Dutch Higher Education).
+We are extremely proud of this.

-The curriculum consists of Instrumental & Vocal Studies and your Specialisation.
+The curriculum consists of Instrumental, Vocal Studies, Composition, Music Theory and Conducting and your Specialisation.
 Make your choice to find information about your teachers and specific admission requirements.
-You will find general admission requirements under Apply.
+You will find general admission requirements on the main subject page.

 The Bachelor's programme in Classical Music aims to offer the right balance between technical skill and creativity, professional and artistic development, theory and practice, using teaching methods that are as practical and active as possible.

 Students work together with their teachers, with each other and in regular contact with the professional world, to develop into valued and competent musicians.

 All orchestral instruments, piano, organ and guitar are offered as main subjects.
 There are programmes in conducting (choral, ensemble, wind/brass band and orchestral), music theory, and composition.
 Within vocal studies, there is a strong focus on opera.

 The curriculum as a whole is characterised by a wide range of subjects, with chamber music and ensemble playing as vital elements.
 There are masterclasses, (orchestra) projects, operas, trainee placements etc.